OpenZeppelin/openzeppelin-community-contracts/technical-docs/erc-yyyy.md

 ### Destination Gateway

-An Destination Gateway is a contract that implements a protocol to validate messages sent on other chains and have them received at their destination.
+A Destination Gateway is a contract that implements a protocol to validate messages sent on other chains and have them received at their destination.

 The gateway can operate in Active or Passive Mode.